Elijah Mitchell Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 Season Stats

-- Mitchell has racked up a team-high 963 rushing yards (56.6 per game) and scored five touchdowns.
+- Mitchell has racked up a team-best 963 rushing yards (56.6 per game) with five touchdowns.

 - He also averages 8.1 receiving yards per game, catching 19 passes for 137 yards and one touchdown.